-Cosponsored with Pasadena’s One Colorado shopping plaza and Pasadena City College, Open Market is a unique opportunity for emerging and established artists to sell original artwork in an array of media.
+Cosponsored by Pasadena’s One Colorado shopping plaza and Pasadena City College, Open Market is a unique opportunity for emerging and established artists to sell original artwork in an array of media.
 Registration is open to current faculty, staff and students, as well as alumni.
-There is no fee for participation and the event is free and open to the public.
+There is no fee for participation, and the event is free and open to the public.

 Additionally, our Clubs and Organizations connect students to civic engagement and service learning opportunities in our community.
-In the past we have worked with Blair High School, the Boys & Girls Club of Pasadena, MEND Poverty, Tierra Del Sol, UCLA Children’s Hospital and YWCA.
+We have previously worked with Blair High School, the Boys & Girls Club of Pasadena, MEND Poverty, Tierra Del Sol, UCLA Children’s Hospital and YWCA.